Docmosis Cloud is a template-based document generation service that can be used via a REST API.

 Step 2: Download the sample template

-Docmosis templates are ordinary Microsoft Word documents, with special placeholders that Docmosis replaces with data when it generates the document.
+Docmosis templates are ordinary Microsoft Word documents, with special placeholders that Docmosis Cloud service replaces with data to generate the document.

-Download the the sample template below.
-The template is ready to use, without any further changes.
-Disclosureform.docx
+The ServiceAgreement.docx template is ready to use, without any further changes.
+You can see the placeholders in the template, below.

 Create a new top-level folder to help organize your templates.
-In this case the folder is named Typeform.
+In this case the folder is named Airtable.

-Upload the Disclosureform.docx template to the new folder.
+Upload the ServiceAgreement.docx template to the new folder.

 You will need your access key and URL when setting up the call to Docmosis Cloud in Zapier.
 Copy these to an editor such as Notepad, to be used later.